RedBricc/AdaptiCrawl/README.md

 # AdaptiCrawl
 Adaptive web scraper for long-term scraping purposes

-## NOTE: THIS IS NOT A STRIPPED-DOWN VERSION OF THE REAL IMPLEMENTATION.
+## NOTE: THIS IS A STRIPPED-DOWN VERSION OF THE REAL IMPLEMENTATION.
 IT SHOULD ONLY BE USED FOR REFERENCE PURPOSES.

 # Setup
 1. Open the AdaptiCrawl directory in your terminal of choice